steasdal/node-dind-example/README.md

 The app should now be running at [localhost:5000](http://localhost:5000/).

+## Running the Node.js app in Docker

+docker run -p 5000:5000 --name node-dind-example --rm steasdal/node-dind-example

+Once again, you should be able to hit the app at [localhost:5000](http://localhost:5000/).

 ## Running the docker-in-docker build.

 The `build.sh` script is the real star of the show here.
 Dive right in and have a look.
 You'll need